LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

 LeBron James Insights vs. the Warriors

-- This season, LeBron James has made 11.1 shots from the floor per game, which adds up to 17.3% of his team's total makes.

-- James is averaging 6.9 three-point field goal attempts per game this season, which is 14.7% of his team's shots from beyond the arc.
+- He's put up 6.9 threes per game, or 14.7% of his team's shots from beyond the arc this season.

-- James' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.

-- On the glass, the Warriors are ranked 15th in the league, allowing 43.3 rebounds per contest.
+- On the glass, the Warriors have given up 43.3 rebounds per game, which puts them 15th in the NBA.

-- In terms of assists, the Warriors are 15th in the NBA, giving up 25.7 per game.

-- Looking at 3-pointers, the Warriors are ranked 23rd in the NBA, allowing 12.9 makes per game.
+- The Warriors allow 25.7 assists per game, 15th-ranked in the NBA.

+- The Warriors concede 12.9 made 3-pointers per contest, 23rd-ranked in the NBA.

 LeBron James vs. the Warriors